Are you a Carer?

 Who else is doing what I do?

-We run support groups where you can meet other carers and share your experiences with them.
-Your local support group meets in The Fish House, Kennylands Road, Sonning Common, RG4 9JT on the second Wednesday of the month from 2pm to 3.30pm .
-Please click here for further details Support Group Poster
+They run support groups where you can meet other carers and share your experiences with them.
+Your local support group meets in The Fish House, Kennylands Road, Sonning Common, RG4 9JT on the second Wednesday of the month from 2pm to 3.30pm.
+Please note the group is not running at the current time due to coronavirus.

 How can I be a better carer?

-We can help you to get training in the skills which will give you confidence to care, also many other free courses.
+They can help you to get training in the skills which will give you confidence to care.

 How will I know about changes affecting me?

-We will send you a free Quarterly Newsletter called 'Care Matters' which is full of useful information, news and articles for carers
+They will send you a free quarterly Newsletter called 'Care Matters' which is full of useful information, news and articles for carers.

-How do I tell Carers Oxfordshire that I need your help?
+How do I tell Carers Oxfordshire that I need their help?

-Register with Carers Oxfordshire by phoning 0345 050 7666, or emailing firstname.lastname@example.org, or visiting our website: www.carersoxfordshire.org.uk
+Register with Carers Oxfordshire by phoning 0345 050 7666, or email email@example.com or visit their website: www.carersoxfordshire.org.uk